 On Dante's 700th Anniversary: Dante's Commedia, Or How to Escape a Modern Inferno

-Many today might consider Dante Alighieri a “Dead White European Male” of dubious relevancy.
+Many today consider Dante Alighieri a “Dead White European Male” of dubious relevancy.
 However, Dante is alive and well, as are so many contemporary examples of the souls which inhabit his Inferno.
-Indeed, reading many of the acclaimed works of our modern/contemporary age may often leave us feeling as though we were reading the missives sent by one of the souls still wandering the depths of the Inferno.
-Considering the deluge of angst and despair which flows from the pages of our literary world, perhaps Dante and his Commedia are more relevant than many contemporary thinkers might be willing to admit?
+Indeed, the experience of reading many acclaimed modern and contemporary works often leaves us feeling as though we were reading the missives sent to us by drifting souls still wandering the depths of the Inferno.
+Considering the deluge of angst and despair which flows from the pages of our contemporary literary world, perhaps Dante and his Commedia are more relevant than some wish to admit?

-The relevant question in our times continues to be “What ideas will define the course of history in the next 100 years, in the next 1000 years?“ Will the world sink into another Dark Age such as the one Dante depicted in his Inferno, or will citizens increasingly develop their faculties such that they will not become another “contemporary” example of the souls found in the Inferno?
+The relevant question in our time continues to be: “what ideas will define the course of history in the next 100 years, in the next 1000 years?”
+Will the world sink into another Dark Age such as the one Dante depicted in the Inferno, or will citizens increasingly develop their faculties such that they won't just become another “contemporary” example of the souls found in Dante's first canticle?

-However, we already hear protests: yes, Dante was a great poet and his ideas were profound, but the Commedia was written from a Judeo-Christian perspective, which by its nature excludes many different groups, backgrounds and schools of thought.
-The protestor should be challenged to go beyond the outward appearance of things.
-Despite the fact that the ideas of the Commedia are couched in religious garbs and portrayed using certain religious motifs (in line with Dante’s contemporary times of course), Dante’s ideas are anything but fixed dogmatic beliefs that should be taken on blind faith – they are universal ideas concerning the nature of the human species.
+However, we already hear protests: “yes, Dante was a great poet and his ideas were profound, but the Commedia was written from a Judeo-Christian perspective, which by its nature excludes many different groups, backgrounds and schools of thought.
+The protester should be challenged to go beyond the outward appearance of things.
+Despite the fact that the ideas of the Commedia are couched in religious garbs and portrayed using religious motifs, the ideas found in the Commedia are anything but fixed dogmatic beliefs that should be taken on blind faith – they are universal ideas concerning the nature of the human species.
 The creative leaps and paradoxes which Dante presents throughout his Commedia are just as relevant for Christians as they are for non-Christians.
 In a word: the soul's journey from Hell to Paradise is a one that must be embarked on by every individual.